Term 2 Week 9 2025 Newsletter

 During the session, teachers were provided with work samples from the curriculum area of Mathematics, designed to help benchmark, clarify expectations, and align their grading with both achievement standards and CESA performance standards.
 By examining these samples collaboratively, staff engaged in meaningful discussions about student progress, ensuring that assessments accurately reflect learning outcomes.

-Wakakirri Performance Squad: Gearing Up for the Big Stage!
+Wakakirri Performance Squad: Gearing up for the big stage!

 Our talented Wakakirri Performance Squad is in full swing, preparing for their moment in the spotlight at the upcoming Wakakirri Story Dance Festival!
 With the performance date fast approaching, the energy and excitement are building.
-On Tuesday July 8 2025, students will come together for a Holiday Workshop, where they will refine their choreography, polish their storytelling, and put the finishing touches on costumes and props.
+On Tuesday 8 July 2025, students will come together for a holiday workshop, where they will refine their choreography, polish their storytelling, and put the finishing touches on costumes and props.
 This workshop is a crucial step in bringing the performance to life and building unity as a team.
 We are so proud of the commitment and enthusiasm each student has shown.

 The big event will take place on Thursday 7 August 2025 at the Norwood Concert Hall.
 This promises to be an unforgettable night, where our students will showcase their creativity, teamwork, and passion for performance.

-Important Dates:
+Important dates:

 - Tuesday 1 July 2025 – Ticket sales open

-- Tuesday 8 July 2025 – Holiday Workshop (compulsory for all performers)
+Tuesday 8 July 2025 – Holiday workshop (compulsory for all performers)

-- Thursday 7 August 2025 – Wakakirri Performance Night at Norwood Concert
+- Thursday 7 August 2025 – Wakakirri Performance Night at Norwood Concert Hall

 Adriana Pilla